integreat-io/map-transform/README.md

 used to retrieve an object or an array of objects from the source data.
 When this `path` is not set, the source data is just used as is.

-Then the `path` property of each field is used to retrieve field values from the object(s) returned from the root `path`, using the value of `default` when the path does not match a value in the source data.
+Then the `path` property of each object on `mapping`, is used to retrieve field values from the object(s) returned from the root `path`, using the value of
+`default` when the path does not match a value in the source data.

-Next, the path string used as keys for the object in `mapping`, is used to set each field value on the target object(s).
+Next, the path string used as keys for the object in `mapping`, is used to set each value on the target object(s).

 Finally, if a `pathTo` is set on the root object, the object or array of objects we have at this point is set at this path on an empty object and returned.